kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 [link to Bootstrap Modals](https://getbootstrap.com/javascript/#modals)

 ### Add Ninja Forms Plugin
-* I like this form plugin because it doesn't just email, it also allows you to see all the submissions which are stored in a db table.
+* This form plugin allows you to see all the submissions stored in a db table.

 [link to ninja forms plugin](https://wordpress.org/plugins/ninja-forms/)